coreBOS/coreBOSDocumentation/user/pages/03.getting-started/02.installation/item.md

  !
  !
 After this, you must restart your apache server.

  !!
-For security reasons it is **VERY** important that you set the value of **request_order** to **GP**.
+For security reasons, it is **VERY** important that you set the value of **request_order** to **GP**.
  !!
  !! coreBOS barely uses cookies and it does not look for them in the $\_REQUEST superglobal.
  !!
  !!
-Most modern linux servers already set this value to GP by default so you are probably already covered but check just in case.
+Most modern Linux servers already set this value to GP by default so you are probably already covered but check just in case.
  !!
  !!
 You can [read a little more about this here](https://www.owasp.org/index.php/PHP_Security_Cheat_Sheet#Use_of_.24_REQUEST).